Zaytsev1991/MyHomeWork/homework1.md

 * step 4 - submit a file for git (git add "name")

 * step 5 - fixing (git commit -m "your comment")

+## ATTENTION  do not forget to save before performing steps 4 and 5